 Where businesses act as processors, they will need to consider the enhanced requirements of the Regulation and adjust their policies and procedures accordingly.

-- Territorial scope: the Regulation will apply:
+- Territorial scope: the Regulation applies:

 - to the processing of personal data in the context of the activities of an establishment of a controller or a processor in the EU, regardless of where the processing takes place; and